 Conclusion: Cervical insufficiency is associated with increased neonatal morbidity and mortality.
 The early cervical ripening seen in patients with cervical insufficiency involves a complex process that leads to preterm cervical dilation and delivery.
 Currently, patients with CI are diagnosed after recurrent second and third-trimester pregnancy losses.
 Early detection of cervical insufficiency with routine cervical length checks between 16 and 24 weeks gestation could significantly decrease neonatal mortality rates among patients with CI.

 Brownlee L. Early Detection of Cervical Insufficiency for Improved Neonatal Survival.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.